jonasbn/SublimeText-Perl-Test-More/README.md

 SublimeText-Perl-Test-More
 ==========================

+This package provides snippets for Perl's [Test::More](https://metacpan.org/pod/Test::More) for [Sublime Text 2](http://www.sublimetext.com/2)

 # Introduction

-This package provides snippets for Perl's [Test::More](https://metacpan.org/pod/Test::More) for [Sublime Text 2](http://www.sublimetext.com/2)

-It is currently offering the following snippets:
+The package is currently offering the following snippets:

 ```perl
 BAIL_OUT